aperofsky/markdown-cv/index.md

 `2008`
 **NSF Research Experiences for Undergraduates (REU) Internship**, NSF Coweeta Long Term Ecological Research Program, Otto, NC. $3600

-### Contributions to Other Grants (non PI-status)
+### Contributions to Other Grants <sup>*</sup>Non PI-status<br/>

 `2022-2024`
 **BAA Contract 75D30122C14368**, U.S. CDC Advanced Molecular Detection Program. *Collaborative technology development, and analyses to support genetic epidemiology in Washington State*, $2M<br/>
-+ Role: <ins>Epidemiology Lead</ins>.
+Role: <ins>Epidemiology Lead</ins>.
 Created public real-time dashboard of [SARS-CoV-2 variant forecasts](https://seattleflu.org/sars-cov-2-forecasts) for Washington and other U.S. states, with input from the [*Nextstrain*](https://nextstrain.org/) and Washington Department of Health.
 Led research aim linking demographic and behavioral data to SARS-CoV-2 and endemic virus transmission.
 Contributed to quarterly reports and presented to CDC program officers.

 `2021-2022`
 **Seattle Flu Study and Seattle Coronavirus Assessment Network**, Gates Ventures. $11.6M (Y3-Y4)<br/>
-+ Role: <ins>Staff Scientist</ins>.
+Role: <ins>Staff Scientist</ins>.
 Led research aim linking human mobility to transmission dynamics of 17 endemic respiratory viruses and SARS-CoV-2, contrasting patterns observed in pre- and post-COVID-19 pandemic years.
 Contributed to grant proposals and quarterly and annual reports and presented to funders at monthly meetings.
 Awarded 3-month funding extension to model the post-pandemic reemergence of RSV in Seattle.

 ## Honors and Awards
 ### Postgraduate